CaerusKaru/cardcontrol/doc/api.md

 A user account is the primary means by which users interact with the system.
 Each user has a user account with a unique UTLN, and this identifies the user across the system.
 A user account posesses a card, an access level, and a set of resources, domains, and access points to which that user has access.
 A card is considered 'active' if and only if the user_account with the same UTLN has its card reference set to that card.

-For security reasons, until Authentication is fully implemented, all HTTP methods except for GET are disabled for user accounts, making them read-only.

 ### GET /api/v1/user_account/`$id`

 Returns the user account with the given ID.
 A manager level is an integer corresponding to how much system control a given user has.
 A manager level of 0 is an unpriveleged user, a manager level of 1 is a user who manages one or more resources, and a manager level of 2 is a user who is a system administrator for the CardControl system.
 Other values are invalid.